Randomized Milstein algorithm for approximation of solutions of jump-diffusion SDEs: Numerical experiments

 \section{Numerical experiments}

-We implement\footnote{The program code is available as ancillary file from the arXiv page of this paper.} the randomized Milstein algorithm for the SDE
+We implement\footnote{The program code is available as ancillary file from the arXiv page of this paper (arXiv:2212.00411).} the randomized Milstein algorithm for the SDE

-that has already been considered in the jump-free case in \cite{Morkisz2020}.
-The jump coefficient is chosen so that the JCC is satisfied.
+This SDE has already been implemented in \cite{Morkisz2020} in the jump-free case.
+We choose the jump coefficient such that the JCC is satisfied.
 The verification of Assumption \ref{Ass} is straight forward, for the JCC \eqref{JCC}, see Remark \ref{class_jcc}.
 In our simulations we set $\lambda = 100$, $M =100$, $\varrho_1 =0.1$, and $\varrho_2 = 0.6$.

 We estimate the $L^p$-error similar as in \cite[p.~14]{PS20} by